 Yes.
 You do not need a special permit to park on your private property (driveway or carport).
 You can enter the area by presenting a valid driver’s license listing your current address.

-If you do not have your current address listed on your driver’s license, you will need to provide alternative identification with your name on it, such as a utilities bill.
+If you do not have your current address listed on your driver’s license, you will need to provide alternative identification with your name on it, such as a utility bill.

 I live in a single residential property and I don’t have private parking space, do I need a permit?

 Yes.
-You need a 2017 Australia Day parking permit to park on the verge in front of your property.
+You need a 2018 Australia Day Resident Verge permit to park on the verge in front of your property.
 If you park on the crossover in front of your property, this is considered part of the verge and you will need a verge permit to park there.

 I expect visitors on Australia Day, where can my visitors park?

-If you have parking space available on your private property, you can complete a 2017 Australia Day permit application form and apply for a Visitor Access Permit for your guests.
+If you have parking space available on your private property, you will require a 2018 Australia Day Visitor Access permit for your guests.
 Please note that this permit does not allow them to park on a verge (including your crossover) or in the street.

 I require a care provider on Australia Day, where can my carer park?